-Heavy backpacks, especial if they're worn on one shoulder, can they off your posture and leave you aching
+Heavy backpacks, especially if they're worn on one shoulder, can they off your posture and leave you aching

-While it's convergent to have everything with you and not have to hit your locker, lugging all that weight arend is to sh
+While it's convergent to have everything with you and not he to hit your locker, lugging all that weight and rd is to show your body.

-Start by buyio a lightweight backp multiple compartments, a hip belt, padded straps
+Start by buying a lightweight backpick viring multiple compartments, a hip belt, as well-padded strapt.

-Pack for the carrying only what you need.
-The total weight shouldn't be more than 20 percent of your Cody weight.
-And some who treat back pain Acteens say no more than 15 percent.
+Pack for the concarrying only what you need.
+The total weigs shouldn't be more than 20 percent of your body weight.
+And some who treat back pain 15 teens say no more than 15 percent.
 Weigh bounds?
 Pack less than 15 or 20 pounds.

-Put the heaviest items at the back and distribute your stuff in diffusion compartments.
-That distributes the weight, so Ce part of your body isn't too stressed.
-Adjust the surally so you wear the pack close to your body.
+Put the heaviest items at he back and distribute your stuff in diffully compartments.
+That distributes the weight, so Congart of your body isn't too stressed.
+Adjust the supplies you wear the pack close to your body.